netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 * Java over DatagramSocket: Problematic, it caches the paths...
 * C + Rust: How exactly do we map PathID to paths?
 How are paths updated?

+### Variant

+Attack target: server / client.

+The attacker can flood the server with packet that contain slightly varying paths (maybe just client IP/port difference).
+The server may hold paths in a hashmap.
+This map will either run out of memory (server breaks down) or the map will start dropping paths (including the client's path -> connection disrupted).
+On the server, the SCION layer cannot easily drop paths because it doesn't know which packets are valid or invalid.

+Mitigation:
+- The SCION layer should avoid storing state (such as a hashmap with paths).
+If that cannot be avoided, it should monitor the size of the hashmap and stop accepting paths if it is too full.
+It is important that it does "stop accepting" rather than "cleaning out old", otherwise it may drop the valid connection to the valid client.

+**TODO** Check with scionproto

 # Algorithm Considerations {#algcon}